WMG: Kamen Rider Den-O

 Alternatively, the protagonists were mistaken about the relationship between those two.Airi and Sakurai's ancestors never became more then Just Friends.
 The reason they were being targeted by the villain wasn't because they were Ryotaro's ancestors (Sakurai wasn't), but because they were Hana's ancestors.

 The Imagin haven't actually been eradicated altogether.This is why they keep showing up after the finale.
 Kai was just a ruse to distract the Den-O crew.
-If anything, he was working for an even Bigger Bad.
+If anything, he was working for an even Greater Scope Villain.
 And it's very likely this Bigger Bad is a Cow Kaijin.

 Den-O's two Super Modes are emblematic of the series' direction.Climax Form represents the show as a goofy comedy focusing on the Taros; Liner Form represents Ryotaro's Character Development and growth from Chew Toy to real hero.
 Since the Taros' antics seem to be a license to print money, and Takeru Satoh has left Den-O for other acting projects, we can expect Climax Form to show up more and more, while Liner Form's swan song was Final Countdown.